bkiefer/vosk-asr/README.md

 `pip install` the packages in `requirements.txt`

+Install python bindings for the gstreamer libraries

+`sudo apt install python3-gst-1.0`

 Start MQTT broker and vosk kaldi server, if necessary, with `./run_support.sh`

-Now either build the docker, and start it in interactive mode with `run_docker.sh`.
-To start the client, you can use the `startclient.sh` script in the docker environment.
-This uses the `local_config.yaml` file.

-Or start it locally, with (the default configuration should work)
+Start ASR locally, with (the default configuration should work)
 ```
 python mqtt_micro_asr.py
 ```